 2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four to 14 employees.

-Employers may not treat individuals differently in hiring, firing, recruitment or referral for a fee because of their actual or apparent national origin, including but not limited to their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
-All U.S. citizens, lawful permanent residents, and work authorized individuals are protected from national origin discrimination by small employers under 8 U.S.C. § 1324b(a)(1)(A).
+Employers are not allowed to treat individuals differently in hiring, firing, recruitment or referral for a fee because of their actual or apparent national origin, including but not limited to their place of birth, country of origin, ancestry, native language, because they are perceived as looking or sounding "foreign," or any other national origin indicator.
+All work-authorized individuals are protected from national origin discrimination by small employers under 8 U.S.C. § 1324b(a)(1)(A).
 The Equal Employment Opportunity Commission has jurisdiction over employers with 15 or more employees under Title VII of the Civil Rights Act, as amended, found at 42 U.S.C. § 2000e-2.

 3) Unfair documentary practices related to verifying the employment eligibility of employees.

 Under the law that IER enforces, when verifying a workers' employment authorization, employers of any size are not allowed to demand more or different documents than necessary, request specific documents, or reject reasonably genuine-looking documents because of a worker's citizenship, immigration status, or national origin.
 This type of discrimination generally happens during the Form I-9 and E-Verify processes.
 The part of the law that prohibits this type of discrimination is at 8 U.S.C. § 1324b(a)(6).